 Suspect a Carpenter Ant or Termite Infestation?

 If you believe you have ants or termites in your home, contact the professionals at United Pest Solutions.
 These insects can cause severe damage to your home, impacting its structural integrity.

 We will inspect your home, identify the pest, and get rid of those unwelcome visitors for good.
-We’ve been helping homeowners and businesses in the Seattle WA area since 1960.
+We’ve been helping homeowners and businesses in the Bellevue WA area since 1960.
 Contact us today for an inspection!